woj-ciech/nadesrau/README.md

 ```

-Following directory structure is created for each category, inside of 'artifacts' folder, every detected assset is placed
+Following directory structure is created for each category.
+Inside of 'artifacts' folder every detected assset is placed

 ![](https://i.imgur.com/oUSEL3V.jpg)